you now own ikea

 The solution.
 So what I end up implementing was this Apple Scripts system where every time I create a note or edit a note in a specific folder, it executes this bash scripts that then extracts the relevant changed notes into a markdown format, which then is pushed to my folder where all my blogs are then hosted in a separate markdown file.
 And through this markdown file is then converted into HTML, which is then hosted alongside my website on Vercel.
 This means I skip all forms of authentication in API usage.

 There were some interesting features that Claude was also pretty good at helping me figure out, which included having this hash so that it doesn’t update all the blogs and regenerates it every time.
-Save some efficiency as the number of blogs and usings expand and grow.
+Save some efficiency as the number of blogs and musings expand and grow.

 automating the book and music updates haydenso.com/bookshelf to my notes app